 Just say no to broken water balloon bits littering the yard; use sponge balls instead!
-Just as throwable, just as drenchable, this soft alternative won’t leave behind a colorful mess for you to pick up.
-Aimee at It’s Overflowing has the DIY know-how you need in order to make your own colorful soakers.
+Just as throwable, just as drench-able, this soft alternative won’t leave behind a colorful mess for you to pick up.
+It’s Overflowing has the information you need in order to make your own colorful soakers.

 9. Cup Races

 Think NCAA tourney when you whip out cup races at the party.
-All the tiny kddos will get a chance to work their way through the Sweet Sixteen and Elite Eight for a shot at the big time—the Final Four—as they compete head-to-head, racing plastic cups down a string, using squirt guns.
-Allison spells out the set up and racing deets at her blog, All for the Boys so you can run the races like a pro.
+All the tiny kiddos will get a chance to work their way through the Sweet Sixteen and Elite Eight for a shot at the big time—the Final Four—as they compete head-to-head, racing plastic cups down a string, using squirt guns.
+Check out the setup and racing details at All for the Boys.

 10. Sponge Ball Toss

 Got buckets?
 Then you’ve got all you need for some sponge ball toss.
-Line the kidlets up facing each other a couple feet apart, in two straight lines, Madeline style.
+Line the kidlets up facing each other a couple of feet apart, in two straight lines, Madeline style.
 One holds a bucket, the other a sopping wet sponge ball.
 The object?
-To toss the sponge ball into the bucket.
+Toss the sponge ball into the bucket.
 The catch?
 With each successful toss, the bucket holder takes a step back.
-It’s a toss till you miss kind of game, then you know it’s time to switch places.
+Once the player misses the bucket, it’s time to switch places.
 The prize?
 Soaking in the fun of it all.